PowerLedger/powr/docs/src/terminology.md

 ## app

-A front-end application that interacts with a Solana cluster.
+A front-end application that interacts with the Powerledger cluster.

 ## bank state